Beginner's Guide to Linkers

 The compiler can sort out constructors for global objects in a

-symbols that can be defined in the library (_init
+symbols that can be defined in the library and which

-Windows-land) that the run-time linker will call when the
+the linker (whether load-time or run-time) will call when the

 library is dynamically loaded or unloadedso the necessary